Skip to main content

 Actions must not carry known CVEsISSUE-703Cross-references every pinned action against the GitHub Advisory Database (actions ecosystem), semver-filtered so refs past the fix stay silent

-Workflow uses dangerous triggersISSUE-802Flags pull_request_target and workflow_run, which run with base-repo secrets while being influenceable by an unprivileged caller
+Workflow must not use dangerous triggersISSUE-802Flags pull_request_target and workflow_run, which run with base-repo secrets while being influenceable by an unprivileged caller

-Workflow must not grant write-all permissionsISSUE-803Flags permissions: write-all at workflow or job scope.
+Job must not run with write-all permissionsISSUE-803Flags permissions: write-all at workflow or job scope.
 Pairs with workflowsMustDeclarePermissions to close the least-privilege loop

 Security Job Weakening Detection (GitHub)